March 31st Holidays

 - 1927 – César Chávez d.
 1993 Mexican-American labor leader, activist.
 Founder of the National Farm Workers Association was born.

-- 1943 – Christopher Walken American Oscar-winning actor was born.
+- 1943 – Christopher Walken American Oscar-winning actor was born in Astoria, New York, NY.

 - 1934 – Shirley Jones American Oscar-winning actress from The Partridge Family (the mom) was born.